stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 was nothing in sight save the gentle blue of the Cerenerian Sea, with one painted galley afar off bound for that cloud-hung realm of Serannian where the sea meets the sky.

-  And night came with gorgeous stars, and the dark ship steered for Charles&rsquo;
-Wain and the Little Bear as they swung slowly round the pole.
+  And night came with gorgeous stars, and the dark ship steered for Charles' Wain and the Little Bear as they swung slowly round the pole.
 And the sailors sang strange songs of unknown places, and then stole off one by one to the forecastle while the wistful watchers murmured old chants and leaned over the rail to glimpse the luminous fish playing in bowers